SadokBarbouche/VideoTopicExtraction-PPP/README.md

    git clone https://github.com/SadokBarbouche/VideoTopicExtraction-PPP
 2. For a better user experience , you may want to install jupyter notebook (VSCode can nevertheless do the job)

+## To learn more about our project , check the folloiwing link : https://drive.google.com/drive/folders/1SHHJRXg2_L4ahrHNclFr84PjW7wwU07h